The Writing Center offers one-to-one writing conferences on papers for any class.

 Reserve a half hour for a short paper or an hour for a paper more than five pages long.
 If no times are available, add your name to the waiting list by clicking on the clock beside the day’s schedule.

-Cancel an appointment at least two hours ahead to avoid being a no-show.
+Cancel an appointment at least 30 minutes ahead to avoid being a no-show.

 See the Writing Resources and Faculty Guides to Writing on the Writing Center Web site.